eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		This paradigm discourages the use of: assignment statements.
-	- Logic programming -- The style of execution model is based on formal logic (syntax/grammar), so that "automated reasoning [is carried out on] a body of knowledge
+	- Logic programming -- The style of execution model is based on formal logic (syntax/grammar), so that "automated reasoning (i.e., application of inference rules) [is carried out on] a body of knowledge (expressed in mathematical logic)
 		\cite{WikipediaContributors2017s}.
 		* Functional logic programming
 + Generic programming \cite{WikipediaContributors2017q} -- For